Demi-urge/menace_sandbox/docs/monitoring_pipeline.md

 `DataBot` and `metrics_exporter.start_metrics_server()` publish CPU, memory and ROI gauges.
 Set `METRICS_PORT` before launching `run_autonomous.py` or `synergy_tools.py` to start the exporter automatically.
 Point Prometheus at the metrics server and visualise the gauges with Grafana.
+The exporter now exposes `roi_threshold_gauge` and `synergy_threshold_gauge` so dashboards can track the current ROI and synergy convergence thresholds.

 ## Log Aggregation